Wieser145/Raika_code_challenge/README.md

 # Notizen App

 A simple web application for creating, editing, and deleting notes (“Notizen”), built with Spring Boot, Spring Data JPA, and H2.
+For the frontend thymleaf and bootstrap as CSS is used.

 ---